mlc-ai/mlc-llm/docs/compilation/distribute_compiled_models.rst

 To download and run the compiled OpenLLaMA model on iPhone, we need to reuse the integrated `vicuna-v1-7b-q3f16_0` model library, because both OpenLLaMA and Vicuna are LLaMA-family models.

-To reuse the `vicuna-v1-7b-q3f16_0` model library, we need to update the MLC Chat config: open ``dist/open-llama-7b-q3f16_0/params/mlc-chat-config.json``, replace the value of field ``model_lib`` to ``"vicuna-v1-7b-q3f16_0"``.
+To reuse the `vicuna-v1-7b-q3f16_0` model library, we make sure we already updated the MLC Chat config: open ``dist/open-llama-7b-q3f16_0/params/mlc-chat-config.json``, update the value of field ``model_lib`` to ``"vicuna-v1-7b-q3f16_0"``.

 After replacing the ``model_lib`` value, upload the updated `mlc-chat-config.json` to the location where you host your model weights.
 For our example here, we use git to push the change to `my-openllama7b-weight-huggingface-repo`.

 Now we can download the model weights in iOS app and run the model by following the steps below: